Los Angeles police have identified a suspect in the killing of Nipsey Hussle

 He made moves outside the music industry, too.
 Last year he launched the first Marathon Clothing smart store at 3420 W. Slauson Avenue in Los Angeles.
 He also owned The Marathon Agency, SC Commercial Ventures, Proud 2 Pay and All Money In No Money Out Records, according to Press Atlantic Records.

-His Facebook page says Hussle was "a devout member of the Rolling Sixty Crips," a national street gang that was founded in Los Angeles in the mid-1970s.
+His Facebook page says he was a member of the Rollin 60s Neighborhood Crips founded in Los Angeles in the mid-1970s.

 His page lists Ice Cube, Snoop Dogg and Tupac Shakur as some of his influences.